|Tualatin gunman kills wife, injures two, kills himself|

-Story by by Larry Fitzpatrick - The Oregon Herald
+Story by Larry Fitzpatrick - The Oregon Herald

 The gunman fired multiple shots inside Legacy MetroLab-Tualatin shortly before noon, said Tualatin Police Chief Kent Barker.